 Container Recycle Recap

-Thanks to the help and cooperation of the Sonoma County Roads Department, we are able to coordinate with Interstate Ag Plastics to have our events at the Healdsburg Corporation Yard.
-With a two-man crew, Interstate Ag Plastics processes the pesticide containers on site, chipping the plastic into half-inch pieces.
+A big thank you to Grow West and their staff for hosting the event.
+With a two-man crew, Interstate Ag Plastics processes the pesticide containers on site, chipping the plastic into half inch pieces.
 The material is then hauled to the Central Valley where it is distributed and processed into acceptable end use products.
-Some of these products include agricultural drainpipe, highway and agricultural fence posts, and industrial pallets for agricultural chemical and seed packaging.
-Since the creation of the Ag Container Recycling Council in 1992, 175,000,000 pounds of high-density polyethylene plastic has been recycled.
-Thank you to all who participated in this event, and to the Sonoma County Winegrape Commission for their sponsorship!
+Some of these products include agriculture drainpipe, highway and agricultural fence posts, and industrial pallets for agriculture chemical and seed packaging.
+Since the creation of the Ag Container Recycling Council (ACRC) in 1992, over 236 million pounds of HDPE (high-density polyethylene) plastic has been recycled.

 Spring 2024 Agricultural Pesticide Collection and Disposal Event